-There is a rash associated with teething – all that excess drool irritates their skin (Lyttle et al, 2015).
-And while this in itself might cause your baby some mild discomfort, it isn’t anything to worry about.
+If a rash is associated with your baby teething, it's because excess drool is irritating their skin (Lyttle et al, 2015).
+And while this might cause your baby some mild discomfort, it isn’t anything to worry about.

 This is because your baby’s dribble is what’s causing their teething rash (Lyttle et al, 2015).
-And that can be easily mopped up.
-By the bucket load it sometimes seems.
+And that can be mopped up easily.

 Try gently wiping their face and chin to help stop them getting a rash, and even cracks on the sides of their mouth (Lyttle et al, 2015).
-Be careful not to over-wipe or rub your baby’s face, tempting as it is, because this can make the area even more sore (Family Lives, 2018).
+Be careful not to over-wipe or rub your baby’s face, tempting as it is, because this can make the area even more sore (NHS, 2022).

-You could also rub some petroleum jelly on the area before you go outside to protect it from the elements, and before bed (Family Lives, 2018).
+You could also rub some petroleum jelly on the area before you go outside to protect it from the elements, and before bed.

-This is because there could be a more serious illness at play.
-This is UNLIKELY TO BE just a teething rash.
+This is because if it’s not a rash caused by teething, there could be a more serious illness at play.

-Other common conditions that should be ruled out if your teething baby has a fever include: croup; a respiratory or urinary tract infection; meningitis; oral herpes; constipation; or gastroenteritis (Community Practitioner, 2011; NICE, 2014).
+Other common conditions that should be ruled out if your teething baby has a fever include: croup; a respiratory or urinary tract infection; meningitis; oral herpes; constipation; or gastroenteritis (NICE, 2020).

 Find out more about how to deal with teething